Adamishere/2xImageResolution/README.md

 Because of this resizing approach, two models needed to be trained, one for spacing between column and one for spacing between rows.
 Using the starting image as a source for training data, the surrounding pixels would inform the prediction each pixel (indicated by "X" in the image below).

-I used a decision tree model because its ability to handle complex interactions in the data that would be suited for image data rather than traditional linear regression.
+I used a decision tree model because of its ability to handle complex interactions in the data that would be suited for image data rather than traditional linear regression, which would conceptual result in a static weighted average.
 (In the final model used, a 5x5 square was used as opposed to a 3x3.
 A 7x7 model was also test but did not yield any noticeable improvements in image quality)

 ![Alt text](/Output/out4.jpg)